wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response_agent.rst

 disabled
 ^^^^^^^^

 Toggles the active-response capability on and off.
-Setting this option to ``yes`` on an agent.conf will disable active-response for that agent only.
+Setting this option to ``yes`` on an agent.conf disables active-response for that agent only.

 .. note::